Foundational Concepts

 Schema & Consistency

 Schema-less (value structure is defined by application).
 Single-node Redis offers strong consistency (atomic operations).
-Redis Cluster prioritizes Availability (AP) during partitions, though efforts are made to maintain consistency.
+Redis Cluster prioritizes Availability (AP) during partitions, though efforts are made to maintain consistency (data might be stale until partition heals).

 Scalability

 Primarily Vertical Scaling for a single instance.
 Redis Cluster provides Horizontal Scaling (sharding data across nodes).
-Replication (master-slave) used for read scaling and HA.
+Replication (master-replica) used for read scaling and HA.

 Strengths